STUDENT TEACHING ABROAD PROGRAM

 Explore the Chinese educational system and practice or social and cultural topics through research projects in collaboration with students at Beijing Normal University.
 Engage in assessment, evaluation, intervention and research activities.
 Credit: ECD 692/892 or Independent Studies/Research Projects.

-Czech Republic: Prague Institute
+Czech Republic: NC State Prague

 Located in a medieval building in the heart of the city, the Prague study abroad experience offers a chance to spend time in one of Europe’s most beautiful cities.
 Many courses fulfill general education requirements: Humanities, Interdisciplinary Perspectives, & Natural Sciences.